PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 ---
 # 🧪 What Is Atomic Red Team?

 [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) is an open-source project by [Red Canary](https://redcanary.com/), designed to test your detection coverage against real-world adversary techniques.
-Each “atomic” test maps to a specific [MITRE ATT&CK](https://attack.mitre.org/) technique and does one thing — but does it well.
+Each “atomic” test maps to a specific [MITRE ATT&CK](https://attack.mitre.org/) technique and does one thing but does it really well.

-These aren’t complex attack chains.
 They’re simple actions like creating a scheduled task, spawning a suspicious PowerShell command, or dropping an encoded payload to disk.
 Think of them as lab rats in your SIEM maze: small, twitchy, and incredibly useful for understanding how your environment reacts to malicious behaviour.

 ---
 # Why You Should Care